As a refugee from Ukraine, what do I need to know about public accommodation?

 If you do not have an income, you can apply for social benefits for your livelihood and rent at the Jobcenter (Jobcenter team.arbeit.hamburg, job centre) or at the Grundsicherungsamt.
 To qualify for this, the apartment cannot be too large or too expensive.
 After your approval, you must comply with existing limits for rental prices.
 You can find these here: https://www.hamburg.de/leistungen-hilfen/1016372/kosten-der-unterkunft/.

 Sometimes the rent will be paid for refugees with a permission to remain while the asylum decision is pending (Aufenthaltsgestattung) or a suspension of deportation (Duldung).
 There are specific regulations for this.
-The person responsible for you at the Jobcenter or Grundsicherungsamt (your case worker (Sachbearbeiter) will explain everything to you).
+The competent authority is the one where you receive your financial support and benefits.
+The person responsible for you at the Ausländerbehörde, Jobcenter or Grundsicherungsamt

 Your first point of contact for finding an apartment is the Sozialmanagement in the accommodation.
 They will help with contact addresses, tips and guides and have a great network of volunteers who can guide you through the required steps on request.